Pointwise convergence of the non-linear Fourier transform: Hermite-Biehler functions and spectral measures

 In the free case $f\equiv 0$ the Hermit-Biehler functions produced by the system \eqref{eqDS} are the exponential functions $E(t,z)=e^{-itz} \ (\ti E(t,z)=-ie^{-itz})$ and $B(E(t,z))$ is the standard Paley-Wiener space $PW_t$.
 The reproducing kernel of $PW_t$ is the sinc function

 It follows from the definition of $K(\l,z)$ that

 We denote by $\Pi$ the Poisson measure on $\R$, $d\Pi(x)=dx/(1+x^2)$.
 We call a measure $\mu$ on $\R$ Poisson-finite if

 The family of de Branges spaces $B(E(t,z)), t\in\R_+,$ possesses a unique positive Poisson-finite measure $\mu$ on $\R$ such that the embedding $B(E(t,z))\to L^2(\mu)$ is isometric for all $t\in\R_+$.
 Similarly, the family $B(\ti E(t,z))$ gives rise to a unique measure $\ti\mu$.
 The measures $\mu$ and $\ti\mu$ are called the spectral measures for the Dirac system \eqref{eqDS} corresponding to the Neumann and Dirichlet initial conditions at $0$ correspondingly.
+See \cite{dBr}, \cite{R}, \cite{MIF1} or \cite{MP} on the basics of spectral theory for canonical systems and \cite{Den} or \cite{Ro} on the reduction of Dirac systems to the canonical case.

 Let $w(x)$ be the density of the absolutely continuous part of $\mu$, $d\mu_{ac}=w(x)dx$, and let $\ti w$ be the density for the absolutely continuous part of $\ti\mu$.
 For $f\in L^2(\R_+)$ the spectral measures satisfy the Szeg\"o condition

 see the paper by Denisov \cite{Den} for this and many related results.
 In particular, $w,\ti w \neq 0$ a.e. on $\R$.

 It is well known that in the case of locally summable potentials, and thus in our case when $f\in L^2(\R_+)$, the spaces $B( E(t,z))$ and $B(\ti E(t,z))$ are equal to the standard Paley-Wiener spaces $PW_t$ as sets (but with different norms).
 Indeed, \eqref{eqE} below implies